- About Us

 Peace advances the economic development of society by fostering conditions that are conducive to business and investment.
 At the same time, business can play a decisive role in building and strengthening peace through job and wealth creation.

 Yet the value of peace to the world economy is poorly understood and rarely discussed outside of academia.
-A key objective of the Institute is to help raise awareness of the global cost of violence, which in 2010, is estimated to have been more than $8.12 trillion.
+A key objective of the Institute is to help raise awareness of the global cost of violence.

 One of the major challenges in developing policies aimed at increasing peace is the difficulty of being able to accurately gauge the benefits that peace brings.
 Recognising this, the Institute for Economics and Peace (IEP) has developed a new and ground breaking methodology to estimate the cost of violence to the global economy, including calculations for 152 countries that detail the costs of thirteen different types of violence.